 Child's Name Date of Birth

 Venue Year & Class

 If your child develops the relevant symptoms during standard dose suitable for their age and weight of below.
 If the symptoms persist, medical advice will services called.
-The trip leader will also contact the the appropriate non-prescribed medication Il be sought and if necessary, the emergency
+The trip leader will also contact the the appropriate non-prescribed medication If be sought and if necessary, the emergency

-You will be informed of any medications administratelephone. ered on the trip when they return to the school by
+You will be informed of any medications administed telephone. ered on the trip when they return to the school by

-The trip leader will be responsible for taking the fortip. ollowing medications with them on the residential
+The trip leader will be responsible for taking the fortrip. ollowing medications with them on the residential

 Calpol (Paracetamol based)

 Antihistamine

 Travel Sickness

-Tick the non-prescription medication above that you give your consent for the school to administer during the residential visit and confirm that you have administered these medications in the past without any adverse effect.
+Tick the non-prescription medication above the administer during the residential visit and con medications in the past without any adverse e firm that you have administered these

-You will inform the school of any doses you departure of the journey and o ou have administered at home prior to the fany changes to this consent.
+You will inform the school of any doses you departure of the journey and o

 Signature of Parent / Guardian:

 Name:

 Emergency Contact Number:

 Date: